top of page

 -

-The BC government announced it wants new Heritage Act provisions to include Indigenous archaelogical assessments, including "intangible values" on both public and private land.
+The BC government's new Heritage Act provisions to include costly Indigenous archaelogical assessments, including "intangible values" on public and private land.

 -

-Mayors and Councillors at the Union of BC Municipalities annual gathering claim they had no consultation on these changes.
+The Union of BC Municipalities claims they had no consultation on

 -